alexmorales26/CST463_Project_1/README.md

 # CST463_Project_1
+ ###Problem:
 	Develop a classifier that will predict whether a consumer will default on credit card debt.